hibernate/hibernate-orm/buildSrc/Readme.md

         │       └── hibernate.properties

-Either would result in a database profile name mysql50_
+Either would result in a database profile named _mysql50_

 Profiles can be ignored using the _hibernate-matrix-ignore_ setting which accepts either